-Nineteen arrested for violence over renaming Andhra Pradesh district after BR Ambedkar
+Nineteen arrested for violence over Andhra Pradesh district being renamed after Ambedkar

 The homes of a state minister and an MLA were set on fire and 20 police officers were injured during protests in Konaseema district on May 24.